sbp-archive/cloudstack-utility-scripts/README.md

 cloudstack-utility-scripts
 ==========================

-cli python scripts for use with cloudstack :P
+Scripts for use with cloudstack :P